How FAFSA Calculates Your EFC

-This October, anxious parents of High School seniors will sit in front of their computer with sweaty palms and elevated pulse and blood pressure.
+Every October 1, anxious parents of high school seniors will sit in front of their computer with sweaty palms and elevated pulse and blood pressure.
 On their desk will be many financial documents, including W-2s, tax returns, and banking statements.

 In Part 2, I’ll show you ways you can minimize your EFC (including declaring independent status) so that you can get the most significant needs-based aid possible.
 In Part 3, I’ll show you how you can strategically use your EFC to target schools where you can maximize your financial aid.